-The grace and the tyranny in the conscious awareness of mortality lie in this: that it is a beautiful magnifier of the details and choices you have made in your life, raising the stakes.
+The grace and the tyranny in a conscious awareness of mortality lie in this: that it is a beautiful magnifier of the details and choices you have made in your life, raising the stakes.
 If you choose the road of honoring, and I still do, then you must also take refuge in your particular glow, in the unique core of you and the joy in what only you can create out on the edge of your own life.
-The gift of the acknowledgement of your mortality is clarity about what is important in life; what needs to exist in the world.
-Once you have determined that, you then make a moral practice of removing your protective skins, everything that separates you from the world and tells you that its problems are not yours, that it is not possible to make a difference, that you are not strong enough to share someone else’s pain, or to bear someone else’s judgment.
+The gift of the acknowledgement of your mortality is crystalline clarity about what is important in this life; what needs to exist in the world.
+And once you have determined that, you then make a moral practice of carefully examining and removing your protective skins, everything that separates you from the world and tells you that its problems are not yours, that it is not possible to make a difference, that you are not strong enough to share someone else’s pain, or to bear someone else’s judgment.
 Each instance that I have come to this, and peeled off another layer, I have been gifted with something.
 With love, with experience, or with presence.
 With self, with freedom from struggle, with the difference I have made for others.
 It is very often not a comfortable process.
 It can be hard for me, for us as humans, to let go of something that used to serve us well, that kept us “safe”.
 However, the magic lies in that place through and beyond moments of fear or discomfort, and each time I practice it I get to stand in this fresh place, unprotected, smiling, with nothing to prove.
 Free.
 And I can say to you that now, once again, I am whole.

-There is the freedom and humor and joy that lie on the other side of moments of courage.
+It is freedom and humor and joy that lie on the other side of moments of courage.
 A high stakes life.
+Simple aliveness.
 I choose this.
 As a community we choose this.
 The world needs us there, along with what we will create.

 (singing) A long, long road, well it lies before us

 And fate will lead me where it will